I recently discovered the RazorMax from myCharge.

 It did get a little warm, so I recommend keeping it hidden from the sun as best you can.

 Like I mentioned before it has become a permanent feature for my everyday carry.
-It not only is a great device for making sure you have the juice for your devices when you need it, but for me, it helps control my twisted mind and has allowed me to relax a little bit and not be so paranoid about running out of battery on my phone.
+It not only is an excellent device for making sure you have the juice for your devices when you need it, but for me, it helps control my twisted mind and has allowed me to relax a little bit and not be so paranoid about running out of battery on my phone.

 Having a RazorMax from myCharge be a part of your Every Day Carry is something you should consider.

 The RazorMax sells for $69.99 and can be purchased directly from the myCharge website.
-There is a WIDE variety of portable chargers on their site, and many of them offer some outstanding feature beyond what the one I reviewed has to offer.
+There is a WIDE variety of portable chargers on their site.
+Many of them offer some outstanding feature beyond what the one I reviewed has to offer.

 Here’s some additional information from the myCharge website: